s-erfanm/minoo/Description.md

 # minoo
 C++ training project is here !

-you can run this linkes to run the programm by yourself ! 🙄
+you can click this linkes to run the programm by yourself ! 🙄
  # 1 :
  https://replit.com/@SerfanM/first
  # 2 :